shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-shopware-migration-assistant/010-introduction.md

     5.1 The corresponding `Writer` writes the data
 6. Process media, if necessary for example to download / copy images 6.1 Data in `swag_migration_media_file` table will be downloaded / copied
-    6.2 Files are assigned to media objects in Shopware platform
+    6.2 Files are assigned to media objects in Shopware 6
 7. Finish migration to cleanup

 These steps can be done multiple times.
 Each migration is called a `Run` / `MigrationRun` and will be saved to let the users know about any errors that occurred (in form of a detailed history).